jo313y/BREAKING_SAD/README.md

 # BREAKING_SAD
-Analysis of a dataset to predict depression
+Analysis of a dataset consisting of beer reviews.

 ## Group Communication
 - Slack Messages